Terioch/tech-blog-server/README.md

 * User login
 * User registration

-This service also implements authentication with JWT, claims-based authorization and data access using entity framework.
+This service also implements authentication with JWT and refresh token functionality, claims-based authorization and Entity Framework data-access.